vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 16 / Rāma’s Hill 341

 After an examination of the itinerary of the cloud as described by Kālidāsa, the great Maharashtrian scholar, V.V.
-Mirashi, identified the Rāmagiri of the Meghad¯uta with Ramtek Hill.
+Mirashi, identified the Rāmagiri of the Meghadūta with Ramtek Hill.
 He argued that the route that was followed by the cloud corresponds closely with the geography of Middle India and this left, in his view, only one possibility open.
 22 The coherence of Mirashi’s ar guments and the apparent consistency of the evidence give his conclusions a great plausibility.

 From the combined evidence of the Vākāt.aka inscriptions on the one hand, and Kālidāsa’s poetic description on the other, we may deduce the following hypotheses regarding the situation on this hill in the first half of the 5th century: